 The basics for operating under sound economic principles remain constant regardless of the current market conditions.
 The need to learn how those who have attained success got there also remains constant.
 The book addresses these needs.

 Q. Besides technological changes, how else are things different for artists now?

 A. The idea of making a career working for a publisher was feasible in 2005.
 Today, both poster and limited edition publishers are facing great difficulty to maintain market share.
 This means artists more than ever need to be in charge of as much delivery of their work as possible.
 The good news is there are better tools and ways for artists to do this as never before.
-The book goes into considerable detail discussing how e-commerce, social media, artist’s websites and other marketing all can help artists’ career self-sustain.
+The book goes into considerable detail discussing how e-commerce, social media, artist’s websites, and other marketing all can help artists’ careers self-sustain.